-These days, the terms “clean label” and “label transparency” are similar, they’re also quite different and can add to the confusion caused by today’s food labeling.
+That said, while the terms “clean label” and “label transparency” are similar, they’re also quite different and can add to the confusion caused by today’s food labeling.
 Ironically, both terms are key for earning consumer trust, but they’re not interchangeable.

-According to Go Clean Label™, clean label refers to food products containing natural, familiar, simple ingredients that are easy to recognize, understand, and pronounce, with no artificial ingredients or synthetic chemicals.
-Today’s consumers want healthy, natural, simple foods, and are actively avoiding foods made with chemical modifiers.
-This is the core of the clean label movement, and food manufacturers are keeping pace by removing artificial ingredients and chemical modifiers from their applications, and replacing them with clean, natural alternatives.
+But food manufacturers will need to raise the bar to remain competitive.
+Consumers want healthy, natural, simple foods, and are actively avoiding foods made with chemical modifiers.
+This is the core of the clean label movement, and food manufacturers must keep pace by removing artificial ingredients and chemical modifiers from their applications, and replacing them with clean, natural alternatives.

-Today’s consumers are demanding to know more about the ingredients they’re consuming, and they want to know exactly what’s in their product, how it was sourced and produced, how it might affect their health, how any animals involved in the process were treated, and more.
+Today’s consumers are demanding to know more about the ingredients they consume, and they want to know exactly what’s in their products, how they were sourced and produced, how they might affect their health, how any animals involved in the process were treated, and more.

 At Grande Custom Ingredients Group, we know how important these initiatives are and we take great pride in producing our natural whey protein products the right way.
 Here’s a step-by-step overview of our production process:

 To learn more about the challenges food manufacturers face in reformulating products and how Grande Bravo functional whey protein can help overcome them and clean up labels, take a look at our eBook by clicking the button below, and reach out with any questions!